-When determining which toothbrush to choose, the first question you need to answer is what are your dental needs?
-Many people have sensitive teeth, whereas others struggle with plaque retention along the gumline or directly on the tongue.
-All brushes share in some universally beneficial features, though, and there are specific toothbrushes available to ensure they help each individual user.
+When determining which toothbrush to choose, the first question you need to answer is, what are your dental needs?
+Many people have sensitive teeth, whereas others struggle with plaque retention along the gum-line or directly on the tongue.
+All brushes have some universally beneficial features, though, and there are specific toothbrushes available to address the needs of each individual user.
 Here's how to find a product that is both safe and effective while still addressing your specific dental concerns:

-One important factor when choosing a toothbrush is the texture and material of the brushhead – which should be constructed with soft nylon bristles.
-Although many brushes in the store are labeled "medium" or "firm," it's best to use a brush labeled "soft" or "extra soft," the latter being a distinguishing trait of Colgate® 360°® Enamel Health™ Why?
+One important factor when choosing a toothbrush is the texture and material of the brush head – which should be constructed with soft nylon bristles.
+Although many brushes in the store are labelled "medium" or "firm," it's best to use a brush labelled "soft" or "extra soft".
+Why?
 These brushes support gentle bristles that allow for adequate plaque removal without causing damage to the enamel in the process (a common cause of tooth sensitivity).

 It is also preferable that the bristles on the brush be of varied lengths.
-This allows for the proper cleansing of the teeth by accessing the naturally deep grooves of your teeth with each stroke – particularly along the gumline where the teeth make contact with one another.
+This allows for the proper cleansing of the teeth by accessing the naturally deep grooves of your teeth with each stroke – particularly along the gum line where the teeth are in contact with one another.

-The best toothbrush can also have added benefits to very basic features, as is the case with Colgate® 360°® Total® Advanced Floss Tip† Bristles, whose extended bristles along the tip are designed to reach back behind the teeth.
-This allows you to access areas where plaque bacteria love to hide, and remove these germs before they can harm the enamel.
+The best toothbrush can also have added benefits to very basic features.
+This allows you to access areas where plaque bacteria love to hide and remove these germs before they can harm the enamel.

 Brushes like these also have gentle polishing cups that retain the toothpaste in the brush, allotting a longer amount of time for the ingredients in the toothpaste to maintain contact with the surfaces of the teeth.
 This allows the toothbrush user to receive the full benefits of the toothpaste, such as enamel strengthening and stain removal.

 When in doubt, ask your dental professional for guidance.
-He or she can help you ensure the best toothbrush is also right for your specific dental needs, so you don't navigate the oral care isle without knowing what to look for.
+They can help you ensure that the best toothbrush is also right for your specific dental needs so you don't navigate the oral care isle without knowing what to look for.